 what we do.

 What’s more refreshing than a leisurely stroll through a farmer's market?
-Every Saturday, starting the first weekend in August and ending the first weekend in October, local and regional vendors line 15th Street in downtown Cheyenne (between Pioneer Ave. and O’Neil Ave.) to sell their produce, honey, jams, bakery items and so much more.
+Every Saturday, starting the first weekend in August and ending the first weekend in October, local and regional vendors line 15th Street in downtown Cheyenne (between Pioneer Ave. and O’Neil Ave.) to sell their produce, honey, jams, meat, bakery items and so much more.
 Join us this Saturday!